jovotech/learn-jovo/tutorials/bixby/README.md

 In this tutorial, you will start with an example project, showcasing the integration between Bixby and Jovo, and learn about the basic concepts of Samsung Bixby.
 In the end, you will have a working Bixby capsule, that, upon retrieving a name, will greet the user with a welcome message.

+## Setup

 The first thing you'll need is our Jovo Bixby Capsule Example.
-Not only does it come with our [Hello World Template](https://www.jovo.tech/templates/helloworld), it also includes all Jovo Models required for the integration to work properly.
+Not only does it come with our [Hello World Template](https://www.jovo.tech/templates/helloworld), it also includes all Jovo models required for the integration to work properly.

 You can find the Github repository [here](https://github.com/jovotech/jovo-bixby-capsule-example).